Aspirin and dipyridamole

 Aspirin and dipyridamole may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have asthma or polyps in your nose, or if you are allergic to aspirin or an NSAID (nonsteroidal anti-inflammatory drug).
+You should not use aspirin and dipyridamole if you have asthma and also have polyps in your nose, or if you are allergic to aspirin or an NSAID (nonsteroidal anti-inflammatory drug).

-This medicine can increases your risk of bleeding, which can be severe or life-threatening.
+Aspirin and dipyridamole can increase your risk of bleeding, which can be severe or life-threatening.
 Call your doctor or seek emergency medical attention if you have bleeding that will not stop, if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.

 You should not use this medicine if you are allergic to aspirin or dipyridamole, or if you have: